curlytatertot/hockeypuck/faq/glossary_statistics.md

 ####To view a glossary of statistics / data lenses specific to your portfolios and layouts, enter:
 ###https://yourservername.lightkeeperhq.com/help/glossary

-#####Be sure to replace "yourservername" with the name of your account (usually the name of your fi.
+#####Be sure to replace "yourservername" with the name of your account (usually the name of your firm or fund).
 The list of stats is long, and will take a minute or so to download.

 #####In addition to the defitions (below), examples of each stat are included, using data and choices specific to your layout.